riot-control/blog/source/_posts/2013-10-25-the-almighty-interactor.markdown

 * A class that handles business logic
 * It solves only one problem
 * It has a name in the form of an action: CreatePost, SendEmail, FinalizeDocument
-* It does not know anything about persistance, databases, rails, etc
+* It does not know anything about persistence (e.g. databases, ORM's) and delivery mechanisms (e.g. Sinatra, Rails, CLI)
-* It expects simple objects, operates on them, and returns a result
+* It maps directly to an use case, and only one use case

 An interactor like CreatePost needs to persist stuff.
 But it cannot know how.
-To do so, it delegates the persistance to another entity, a _gateway_.
-This gateway may be an object that knows rails, or may be a dummy memory representation.
+To do so, it delegates the persistance to another class, a _gateway_.
+This gateway may be an object that knows the persistence layer, or may be a dummy memory representation.

 This separation makes sure that the interactor stays focused on it's task.
 And remains very light.
-We can use it on very fast unit tests.
+By being a plain ruby object, the interactor doesn't have dependecies that will slow it down when running/booting tests.

 Here's a small example: